Food supplements

 - various plants and herbal extracts

-Food supplements are intended to correct nutritional deficiencies, maintain an adequate intake of certain nutrients, or to support specific physiological functions.
+Food supplements are intended to supplement the normal diet.
 They are not medicinal products and as such cannot exert a pharmacological, immunological or metabolic action.
 Therefore, their use is not intended to treat or prevent diseases in humans or to modify physiological functions.

 Registration